 Preheat the oven to 200ºC/400ºF/gas 6.

-Boil the potatoes in salted water for 15 minutes, or until tender.
+Peel and halve the potatoes, then cook in boiling salted water for 15 minutes, or until tender.
 Drain, return to the pan and cover.

 Meanwhile, trim the strip of skin from each chop in 1 piece and set aside.

 Rub the chops with a little oil, then pick and press a couple of sage leaves on to each side, and season well with sea salt and black pepper.